-Changes to This Summary (10/16/2012)
+Changes to This Summary (12/30/2014)

-Revised text to state that phytochemical mixtures, such as constituents of the volatile oils of lemongrass, eucalyptus, melaleuca, clove, and thyme with butylated hydroxytoluene, triclosan (0.3%), and 95% undenatured ethanol (69.7%), are being investigated against MRSA in vitro.
+Revised text to state that mixtures, such as those containing the volatile oils of lemongrass, eucalyptus, melaleuca, clove, thyme with butylated hydroxytoluene, triclosan, and undenatured ethanol, are being investigated against methicillin-resistant Staphylococcus aureus in vitro.

 This summary is written and maintained by the PDQ Cancer Complementary and Alternative Medicine Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.